 - Development Finance & Investment#

 - Research Methods for Construction & Real Estate (Compulsory Core Subject for both MSc and PgD students)

 - Professional Workshop & Project (Compulsory Core Subject for MSc students who take the non-Dissertation option)

 * These subjects have been included in the Continuing Education Fund (CEF) list of reimbursable courses, subject to their stipulated minimum attendance requirements.
 Details can be found at www.wfsfaa.gov.hk/cef.

 # Each of these subjects consists of 3 full-day workshops with 24 hours of face-to-face class contact with the provision of a self-learning study guide, recommended textbook and reading materials (normally held daytime during weekends, including both Saturdays and Sundays) in Hong Kong in each semester.

 Information about the subjects offered can be obtained at www.bre.polyu.edu.hk/teachingnlearning/teachingnlearning-02.html.

 - A Bachelor's degree in a construction or real estate related discipline;

-- Corporate membership of a relevant professional institution with substantial experience in the construction or real estate sector.
+- Corporate membership of a relevant professional institution.